 Alliance 2020 works with companies required by the DOT to have a drug testing program in place.
-No matter which agency of the DOT your business is regulated by, Alliance 2020 can help.
+No matter which DOT agency your business is regulated by, Alliance 2020 can help.

 There are five reasons why an employer may request a DOT drug test: